YoeriNijs/pincet/README.md

 # Pincet: for precise array operations only

 ## What is does
-Pincet (Dutch for 'tweezers') is a plain simple array utility that is currently under development.
+Pincet (Dutch for 'tweezers') is a plain simple - but still very powerful - array utility that is currently under development.
 It is written in Typescript and, therefore, type safe.

 ## Install
 `npm i pincet`